 In Melbourne I worked two casual jobs, which meant I was earning quite a good amount of money each week.
 Casual work in Australia means you don’t get paid entitlements such as annual (vacation) or sick leave, which translates to a higher rate.
 This worked fine for me.
 My two jobs were as a cafe supervisor, and a bartender at two of the big event stadiums.
 I worked six days a week, but usually still averaged about 40 hours per week.
 My jobs worked in perfect harmony, as the supervisor job was during the day and no weekends, while events were all night and weekend shifts.

 If you are serious about saving, I highly recommend finding a second job that complements your current position.
 In Vancouver, I am working in the same position as a bartender at an arena here.
 Keep your eye out for casual, event and seasonal jobs to help you save more money faster.
 In Australia, I recommend perusing Seek and Gumtree.
 In North America, Craigslist is full of open positions.
 Indeed is also a great worldwide resource.

-I also made a little bit of money freelance writing.
+I also made a little bit of money.
 Do you have a skill that you could earn money from freelancing?
 Web design, development, accountancy, graphic design, photography?
 The list is endless.

 I Cut Back on Socialising

 Working nearly every day and most Friday and Saturday nights also meant less socialising.
 Going out to bars and restaurants is definitely a money drainer, especially in Melbourne.
 I mean, the food and company is always good, but travelling to a new country is better.
 Stick to an “entertainment” or fun budget if you want to reach your saving goal quickly.

 Very cheap ice-cream in North Melbourne